 In the Mountains

 Winslow Homer was among the first artists to paint the “modern” American woman enjoying the physical liberation and social independence of outdoor leisure life.
-Here Homer’s depiction of four unaccompanied lady hikers on a steep stone slope in the Adirondacks also demonstrates his interest in dynamic asymmetrical compositions influenced by Japanese wood-block prints, which were becoming increasingly popular in the West, and in the color effects of bright outdoor light.
+Here Homer depicts four unaccompanied lady hikers on a steep stone slope in the Adirondacks.
+This work demonstrates his interest in both dynamic asymmetrical compositions influenced by Japanese woodblock prints, which were becoming increasingly popular in the West, and the color effects of bright outdoor light.